vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 var d = new MyObject { PropertyA = 2, PropertyB = 1, PropertyC = 3 };
 ```

-And guess what, we are benchmarking efficiency so we care about the worst case.
-And this is the worst case!
+And guess what - since we are benchmarking efficiency we want to test the worst case.
+And this situation is pretty much the worst case!
+Running our hashset with this `GetHashCode` XOR implementation gives us some intersting statistics:

-Stats:

 | Total buckets | Buckets occupied | % buckets occupied |
 | ------------- | ---------------- | ------------------ |